 1. Embrace Making Mistakes

 I've been in so many meetings with educators who talk about the power of making mistakes.
 We all nod our head in agreement and say that not only is this important for us to teach, but we also need to walk the walk.
 But when it really comes to us, we hesitate.
 Why?
+Because we're afraid.
 Just with learning anything new, mistakes will be made.
 It's how you learn from them that matters.
 Still need convincing?
 Here are Seven Wonderful Ted Talks on Learning from Failure.